muriarty1893/dataPull/README.md

 ## Output Data

-The scraper extracts various product details, including:
+The scraper extracts various laptop details, including:

 - Brand and model information
 - Price (in TL)
+- Processor type and generation
+- RAM capacity
-- Storage capacity and RAM
+- Storage details (SSD/HDD capacity, type)
-- Screen specifications (size, resolution, technology)
+- Screen specifications (size, resolution, panel type)
-- Camera details (front/rear, resolution)
+- Graphics card and memory
-- Battery capacity
+- Battery life
-- Connectivity features (NFC, Bluetooth, etc.)
+- Connectivity features (USB, HDMI, Type-C, etc.)
+- Weight and dimensions
+- Keyboard and touchpad features
-- And many other phone specifications
+- And many other laptop specifications

 Each feature is stored in its own column with English headers, making the data ready for machine learning applications.